Tattoo: Health risks

 Tattoo artists frequently recommend sun protection of skin to prevent tattoos from fading and to preserve skin integrity to make future tattooing easier.

+A clear relationship between tattoos and cancer has not been established, but a few studies found that tattoos may be associated with an increased risk of malignant lymphoma and skin cancer.
+In a study of 158 pairs of twins, a tattoo palm-sized or larger resulted in triple the rate of lymphoma and double the rate of skin cancer compared to a twin that was not tattooed.

 Removal

 While tattoos are considered permanent, it is sometimes possible to remove them, fully or partially, with laser treatments.
 Typically, carbon based pigments, or iron-oxide-based pigments, as well as some colored inks can be removed more completely than inks of other colors.
 The expense and pain associated with removing tattoos are typically greater than the expense and pain associated with applying them.
 Methods other than laser tattoo removal methods include dermabrasion, salabrasion (scrubbing the skin with salt), reduction techniques, cryosurgery and excision—which is sometimes still used along with skin grafts for larger tattoos.
 These older methods, however, have been nearly completely replaced by laser removal treatment options.

+Pew Research found that about 24% of Americans with tattoos regret at least one of them.
+A survey of tattooed people in India revealed that about 26% regretted their tattoos.
+A survey by a dermatology clinic also tracked significant regret.

+Removal of tattoos was associated with a three times increase in lymphoma than untattooed persons.
+This may be due to the laser fragmenting tattoo ink molecules making them more reactive and potentially toxic; they then are picked up by the lymphatic system.

 Temporary tattoos

-A temporary tattoo is a non-permanent image on the skin resembling a permanent tattoo.
-As a form of body painting, temporary tattoos can be drawn, painted, or airbrushed.
+A temporary tattoo is a non-permanent decorative image on the skin resembling a permanent tattoo.
+The image can be applied with a decal or with body painting techniques.

 Types

 Decal-style temporary tattoos

 Decal (press-on) temporary tattoos are used to decorate any part of the body.
 They may last for a day or for more than a week.

-Metallic jewelry tattoos

 Foil temporary tattoos are a variation of decal-style temporary tattoos, printed using a foil stamping technique instead of using ink.

-The foil design is printed as a mirror image in order to be viewed in the right direction once it is applied to the skin.
-Each metallic tattoo is protected by a transparent protective film.
+Cosmetic products, such as decal temporary tattoos, must have had their color additives approved by the U.S. Food and Drug Administration to be legally sold in the United States.
+Temporary tattoos may include unapproved color additives or other ingredients that cause skin irritation.

 Airbrush temporary tattoos

-Although they have become more popular and usually require a greater investment, airbrush temporary tattoos are less likely to achieve the look of a permanent tattoo, and may not last as long as press-on temporary tattoos.
-An artist sprays on airbrush tattoos using a stencil with alcohol-based cosmetic inks.
-Like decal tattoos, airbrush temporary tattoos also are easily removed with rubbing alcohol or baby oil.
+To paint a temporary decoration on skin, an artist can use an airbrush with alcohol-based cosmetic inks and stencils.
+The artist should only use inks approved for use on skin.
+Like decal tattoos, airbrush temporary tattoos are easily removed with rubbing alcohol.

 Henna temporary tattoos

-Another tattoo alternative is henna-based tattoos, which generally contain no additives.
-Henna is a plant-derived substance which is painted on the skin, staining it a reddish-orange-to-brown color.
-Because of the semi-permanent nature of henna, they lack the realistic colors typical of decal temporary tattoos.
-Due to the time-consuming application process, it is a relatively poor option for children.
-Dermatological publications report that allergic reactions to natural henna are very rare and the product is generally considered safe for skin application.
-Serious problems can occur, however, from the use of henna with certain additives.
-The FDA and medical journals report that painted black henna temporary tattoos are especially dangerous.